 SHOP APOTHEKE EUROPE N.V.
 ANNOUNCES REDEMPTION OF ITS EUR 135 MILLION 4.5% CONVERTIBLE BONDS DUE 2023.

 Venlo, 14 October 2020.
-Shop Apotheke Europe N.V. (“Shop Apotheke”) announces today that it will redeem all of the outstanding EUR 135m 4.5% convertible bonds due 19 April 2023 (ISIN: DE000A19Y072) (the “Bonds”) on 13 November 2020 in accordance with Paragraph 5(c) of the terms and conditions of the Bonds.
+Shop Apotheke Europe N.V. (“Shop Apotheke”) announces today that it will redeem all of the outstanding EUR 135m 4.5% convertible bonds due 2023 (ISIN: DE000A19Y072) (the “Bonds”) on 13 November 2020 in accordance with paragraph 5(c) of the terms and conditions of the Bonds.
 As of the date of this announcement, EUR 5.2 million of the Bonds remain outstanding.

 Any holder wishing to exercise its conversion rights with respect to the Bonds must do so no later than the close of business on 30 October 2020.
-Further information with respect to the redemption is available to holders via the information channels of the clearing systems.
+Further information with respect to the redemption is available to holders of the Bonds via the information channels of the clearing systems.

 ABOUT SHOP APOTHEKE EUROPE.
 SHOP APOTHEKE EUROPE is one of the leading and fastest-growing online pharmacies in Continental Europe.
 With the acquisition of Europa Apotheek Venlo in November 2017, SHOP APOTHEKE EUROPE significantly extended its European market leadership.
 The product range for the whole family in the areas of OTC, beauty and personal care products as well as prescription drugs is supplemented by high quality natural food and health products, low carb products and sports nutrition following the acquisition of nu3 GmbH in July 2018.